sunnypilot/sunnypilot/README.md

  ### comma two
   ---

-  Please refer to [Branch Definitions](#-branch-definitions) to find your preferred/supported branch, this will assume you want to install the latest release:
+  Please refer to [Recommended Branches](#-recommended-branches) to find your preferred/supported branch, this will assume you want to install the latest release:

   1. Factory reset/uninstall previous software if you already installed another fork.
   2. Select `Custom Software` when given the option.